rohitsingh9/projects/QuizzApp/readme.md

 Hello,

-Thank you for showing interest in the project.Test your knowledge with countless interesting quiz questions from varied categories.
+Thank you for showing interest in the project.
+Test your knowledge with countless interesting quiz questions from varied categories.

 ## Purpose of the Project -